ifmcjthenknczny/lambda-s3-secure-file-sharer/README.md

 # Lambda S3 Secure File Sharer

+> Want an easy way to share S3 files, but still control who gets in and for time longer than 12 hours?

 A serverless application built with AWS Lambda, S3 and MongoDB to generate time-limited secret codes for accessing files stored in S3 via pre-signed URLs.
 The infrastructure is managed using AWS CDK, and CI/CD is implemented with GitHub Actions.

 ## Overview